-- 1. During Form Class students will receive their Web Preferences Access Guide to be used when selecting 2016 subjects online.
+- 1. During Form Class students will receive their Web Preferences Access Guide to be used when selecting 2017 subjects online.
 Please note this is the only method acceptable for subject selection. - 2.
 This instruction sheet will include an individual Student Access Code and Password.
 The relevant Head of Year will also have a copy of each student's Access Code and Password. - 3.
-The girls will have three opportunities to change their preferences but the final selection must be completed by Friday 14 August 4.00pm. - 4.
+The girls will have three opportunities to change their preferences but the final selection must be completed by Friday 12 August 4.00pm. - 4.
 All students are required to print a Preference Receipt on completion of the online process.
 This will need to be signed by parents and submitted to School Reception.
 Boarders may have this signed by Mrs Fowler or attach an email from their parents approving their preferences.

-If there are any difficulties with the online process please contact Jenny Eisentrager on 3862 0794 or Lisa Beeney on 3862 0826.
+If there are any difficulties with the online process please contact Jodi Fisher Grimshaw on 3826 0771.